-Some ducks are best suited for meat while others prolific egg layers.
-Some ideal for egg, meat production.
+Some ducks are best suited for eating while others prolific egg layers.
+Some ideal for egg, or other production.
 Meat birds should weigh at least 4 kg at time of slaughter.

-Popular meat breeds are Perkin, Cuclairs, Rouen’s and Aylesbury.
+Popular fleshy breeds are Perkin, Cuclairs, Rouen’s and Aylesbury.
 Perkins are large heavy birds that love to free range.
 Good egg birds are Campbell and Indian roadrunner.

-Dual purpose are good for meat and egg production, some are Aylesbury, Saxony’s, Blue Swedish and Muscovy.
+Dual purpose are good for eating and egg production, some are Aylesbury, Saxony’s, Blue Swedish and Muscovy.
 Others include the Crested, Cayuga’s and Orrington’s.

 - Blue Swedish